Nepal - Teaching in Buddhist Monasteries

 Buddhism, as traditionally conceived, is a path of liberation attained through insight into the ultimate nature of reality.
 It is a religion or spiritual philosophy encompassing a variety of traditions, beliefs and practices, largely based on teachings attributed to Siddhartha Gautama, commonly known as the Buddha (Pali/Sanskrit "The Awakened One").

-In this program you will teach English to Buddhist monks at the monasteries.
+In this program you will teach English to Buddhist monks at the monasteries and if you are interested, you can also teach in local schools.
 This is most suitable for those especially interested in Buddhist culture and religion.

 Due to the fact that the monks spend their lives inside the monastery, this program provides them with the amazing opportunity to learn English, as well as experience another culture, from an international volunteer.

-As a volunteer you will live near the Monastery and teach a few hours of English each day to monks, both children and adults, all of whom may participate in the class.
+As a volunteer you will live in the monastery and teach 2-4 hours of English each day to monks and locals in the surrounding area.

 Volunteer Work and Contribution